notkuroneko/DES/README.md

 - Cyphertext Stream: <br/>
 ![An iteration of the round function](https://github.com/notkuroneko/DES/assets/133151430/fa0072ea-4135-4b4a-a2c3-a78d79b905a1)
   + Divide the 64-bit plaintext stream into 2 halves of 32 each
-  + Create a 48-bit permutated stream of the right half from the following permutation table:
+  + Create a 48-bit permutated stream of the right half from the following permutation table (P-Expansion Box):
 <pre>
             32     1    2     3     4    5
              4     5    6     7     8    9